afforeroc/express-cf/README.md

 ### 1. Install Node.js and Express
 * Install the latest version of [Node.js](https://nodejs.org/en/)

-* Verify the Node.js installation
+* Verify the Node.js and NPM installation
 ```
 node --version
 ```

-* Verify the NPM installation
 ```
 npm --version
 ```

-* Install the lastest version of Express Generator
+* Install Express Generator and Verify the version
 ```
 npm install express-generator -g
 ```

-* Verify the Express version
 ```
 express --version
 ```

-> If you can't see the Express version on PowerShell, launch a PowerShell window as an administrator and enter this command
+> If you can't see the Express version on Windows, launch a PowerShell window as an administrator and enter this following command and again verify the Express version
 ```
 Set-ExecutionPolicy Unrestricted
 ```
-> and again verify the Express version

 ### 2. Create and check the app
 * Create the app